 Use these dinner recipes to celebrate the vegetable variety of fall.
-Dinner recipes with Squash, sweet potatoes, pumpkins, kale and more.
+Dinner Recipes with Squash, sweet potatoes, pumpkins, kale, and more.

 In the summer, there are plenty of local fruits and vegetables.
 But even autumn does not have to hide.
 From pumpkin to sweet potato.
 See which vegetable varieties we have in the “golden season”.Before the winter begins, nature gives us a wide range of local delicacies.

 Kale tastes the most aromatic in autumn.
 Compared to other varieties of cabbage, its leaves are more delicate and taste more subtle.
 Its short cooking time makes it perfect for fine but fast dishes.
-In addition, the dark green leafs shine with abundant nutrients and minerals, especially iron, protein, and magnesium.
+In addition, the dark green leaves shine with abundant nutrients and minerals, especially iron, protein, and magnesium.

 Sweet potatoes as a saturation supplement a healthy alternative to pasta or rice.
 This winter vegetables are particularly good with a lot of vitamin A and C as well as antioxidants.
 It also has little effect on the glycemic index – perfect for losing weight.

 Enjoy the delightful dinner recipes and fall in love with the seasonal vegetables.

 Delightful Dinner Recipes You Can Fall In Love With

 Spaghetti squash is a versatile, delicious fall vegetable and mother nature’s version of gluten-free pasta.
 It’s really easy to cook and roast.
 SPAGHETTI SQUASH RECIPE: